EXAPARS/Mini-FEM/README.md

 It can be in addition parallelized at shared memory level with either:
   - A mesh coloring approach based on the OpenMP runtime,
   - A Divide & Conquer (D&C) approach based on the Cilk Plus runtime,
-  - An hybrid D&C + coloring approach also based on the Cilk Plus runtime.
+  - A hybrid D&C + coloring approach also based on the Cilk Plus runtime.

 How to compile
 --------------